MicrosoftDocs/VBA-Docs/api/Publisher.WebCommandButton.EmailAddress.md

 ## Example

-This example sets Microsoft Publisher to process data on the Web form in the current publication by sending an email message to a specified email address.
+This example sets Microsoft Publisher to process data on the web form in the current publication by sending an email message to a specified email address.

 ```vb
 Sub WebFormData()